 How Long Should You Keep an Old Daruma?

-Many people think of one year as a common Daruma cycle, especially when the doll is tied to a New Year goal or annual wish.
-But the timing can also depend on the goal.
+Many people treat a Daruma as a one-year goal object, especially when it is tied to a New Year wish.
+But timing can also depend on the goal.

 - when the wish comes true